Glassworks

 where some people pee.

-Zorina Exie Frey is a digital designer, publishing content writer, and spoken word poet.
-Her writings are featured in Shondaland, Shoutout Miami, Chicken Soup for the Soul: I’m Speaking Now, and The American Journal of Poetry.
-Zorina is a co-host of Writing Class Radio and Poetry Editor for South 85 Journal.
-She is a Palm Beach Poetry Festival Langston Hughes Fellow, Martha’s Vineyard Institute of Creative Writing Voices of Color Fellow, a featured poet for the 2022 National Association for Poetry Therapy Conference, and a featured presenter for The Maryland Writers’ Association 2022 Brain to Bookshelf Conference.
-More at: https://zorina-frey.com
+Zorina Exie Frey is a digital designer, educator, publishing content writer, and spoken word poet.
+Her writings are featured in Shondaland, Shoutout Miami, Chicken Soup for the Soul: I’m Speaking Now, and swamp pink.
+Zorina is the Poetry Editor for South 85 Journal and Editor-in-Chief of 45 Magazine Poetry Journal.
+She is a Palm Beach Poetry Festival Langston Hughes Fellow and Martha’s Vineyard Institute of Creative Writing Voices of Color Fellow.
+Her screenplay, Harley Quinn Origin received an honorable mention at the Birmingham Film Festival in the United Kingdom and she was a semi-finalist for the reality TV pilot Americas Next Great Author.
+She has presented her work at the National Association for Poetry Therapy Conference, The Maryland Writers’ Association 2022 Brain to Bookshelf Conference, and South Florida Writers Association.
+More at: https://zorina-frey.com.

-A 2022 Pushcart Prize nominee, Frey's poem can be found in Issue 25 of Glassworks.
+A 2024 Pushcart Prize winner, Frey's poem can be found in Issue 25 of Glassworks. and in The Pushcart Prize: Best of the Small Presses 2024